Ramadan in Bahrain 2026: Dates, Traditions, and Eid al-Fitr

 Manama Souq, Muharraq Souq, and Souq Al Baraha.

-Al-Fateh Grand Mosque, Khamis Mosque, Siadi Mosque.
+Al-Fateh Grand Mosque, Khamis Mosque, and Siadi Mosque.

 The Ritz-Carlton, Sofitel Zallaq, and local Bahraini restaurants.